milankinen/livereactload/README.md

 **NOTE:** The above snippet is idempotent, which means it can be run over and over without issue.
 Sometimes you may place code here (like `redux` or `react-tap-event-plugin`) which are stateful and cannot be run over and over.
-In this case, you must use `module.hot.accept` to indicate to LiveReactload what to do when a change is detected.
+In this case, you must use `module.hot.onUpdate` to indicate to LiveReactload what to do when a change is detected.
 See the []non-idempotent example](examples/04-non-idempotent).

 ```javascript